Fired Atlanta officer charged with murder in Rayshard Brooks shooting

 Ahead of the announcement, lawyers for Rolfe claimed that the former officer "feared for his safety" and the safety of those around him.
 "Mr. Brooks violently attacked two officers and disarmed one of them.
 When Mr. Brooks turned and pointed an object at Officer Rolfe, any officer would have reasonably believed that he intended to disarm, disable, or seriously injure him," the lawyers said.

-The district attorney, however, said that prosecutors determined that the officer's Taser was fired twice and no longer presented a threat.
+The district attorney, however, said that prosecutors determined that the officer's Taser had been fired twice and no longer presented a threat.

 Brooks' wife, Tomika Miller, said it was difficult to hear the new developments in the case.
 "It was very hard," Miller said in a news conference Wednesday.
 "I felt that everything that he felt, just by hearing what he went through, it hurt, it hurt really bad."